awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 ### SnsService class

 The following Java code represents the **SnsService** class.
 This class uses the Java V2 SNS API to interact with Amazon SNS.
 For example, the **subEmail** method uses the email address to subscribe to the Amazon SNS topic.
-Likewise, the **unSubEmail** method unsubscibes to the Amazon SNS topic.
+Likewise, the **unSubEmail** method unsubscibes from the Amazon SNS topic.
 The **pubTopic** publishes a message.

      package com.spring.sns;